kamranayub/azure-storage-rest-postman/README.md

 # Azure Storage Postman Collection

-I've built a [Postman][getpostman] collection that can automatically generate the appropriate `Authorization` HTTP header with signature to sign requests.
+I've built a [Postman](https://getpostman.com/apps) collection that can automatically generate the appropriate `Authorization` HTTP header with signature to sign requests.
 Used for my Pluralsight course, [Configuring CORS Access with Storage](https://github.com/kamranayub/pluralsight-azure-cors-storage)

 To use the collection: